Kelleythorpe

 Kelleythorpe is a hamlet in the East Riding of Yorkshire, England, it forms part of the civil parish of Kirkburn.
 It is situated in the Yorkshire Wolds on the A614 road near to its junction with the A164 road.
 It is situated approximately 1 mi south-west of Driffield town centre.

 Kellythorpe Industrial Estate is at the north of the hamlet.

+The name Kelleythorpe derives from the Old Norse Kellingþorp meaning 'Kelling's secondary settlement'.